Additional opportunities

 Created and funded by Obama Alumni, Latinx44 Scholarship Program will award several scholarships to Latinx students to help fund a public service oriented internship in Washington, DC.

-• Fellowship Deadline: May 2, 2021
+• Fellowship Deadline: early-May

 • Focus: Policy, community engagement, community service, advocacy, or global relations